iPad mini 2 with Retina display review

 Left: iPad mini 1; Right: iPad mini 2: zoomed in on iBook, in this example you can really see the difference

-We ran tests using a Datacolor Spyder4Elite and found that the new iPad mini with Retina display was indeed brighter than the old model.
+We ran tests using a Datacolor Spyder4Elite and found that the iPad mini 2 with Retina display was indeed brighter than the old model.
 The iPad mini 1 measured 293 lumens, while the iPad mini with Retina display managed 315 lumens.

 There have been reports of differences in the colour gamut of the two devices, as well, with the iPad mini with Retina display apparently not as good as its predecessor when it comes to colour accuracy.
 However, this will not be an issue for you if you aren’t performing colour sensitive work on your device, and it may be Apple’s strategy to maintain its claimed 10hour battery life on the iPad mini 2.